 The first time I tried this was with homemade pimento cheese and fettuccine.
 It was spectacularly good, but it was also really rich because I’d used a bunch of mayonnaise in my pimento cheese.
 Once I saw the lovely, thick texture of the pimento cheese from The Butcher’s Market, I knew it would be perfect for round 2.
 And I was correct.
 Super cheesy and just rich enough.
 Seriously tasty.
 Dangerously so.
 And only one pot!

-For my one pot pimento cheese pasta, I used 6 oz each of The Butcher’s Market’s Jalapeno pimento cheese and Bacon pimento cheese.
+For this pot pimento cheese pasta, I used 6 oz each of The Butcher’s Market’s Jalapeno pimento cheese and Bacon pimento cheese.
 If you live in the Raleigh/Cary area, please go grab some.
 It is excellent.
 If you are not in the area, use any excellent quality ready made pimento cheese or your own homemade pimento cheese.
 One caveat: make sure that it is relatively light on the mayo.
 Most mass-produced pimento cheese is fairly loose and will list mayo or oil as the first or second ingredient.
 Make sure that the mayonnaise is fairly low on the ingredient list just to make sure your pimento cheese pasta isn’t too rich–too much oil, and the sauce will break, too.

-Also, note that you can use more or less pimento cheese in your pasta (or conversely, more or less pasta with your pimento cheese) depending on how gooey you like your macaroni and cheese to be and keeping in mind the pasta will suck up some of the sauce, especially if you have to refrigerate leftovers.
+Also, note that you can use more or less pimento cheese in your pasta (or conversely, more or less pasta with your pimento cheese) depending on how gooey you like your Southern mac and cheese to be and keeping in mind the pasta will suck up some of the sauce, especially if you have to refrigerate leftovers.

 Shop This Recipe